tornado-predictions/tornado/README.md

 ### Research Question

-How have tornadoes changed over the past seven decades and understand their impact in United States?
+How have tornadoes changed over the past seven decades and measure their impact in United States?

 ## Data sources